Tattoo Artist Salary: How Much Do They Earn?

-The tattoo artists who make a killing aren’t doing it just because they’ve been working at it a long time.
+The artists who make a killing aren’t doing it just because they’ve been working at it a long time.
 They’re earning as much as they do because their art is spectacular.
 Until you reach that high level of skill, you won’t be able to charge a premium for your work.

 The location of your studio makes a big difference to how much money you can pull in.

 The level of affluence in your area can limit how much people are willing or able to pay for a tattoo.
-If you’re a tattoo shop in a small town, you might never be able to charge the high rates that some Los Angeles and Manhattan tattoo artists can.
+If you’re a tattoo shop in a small town, you might never be able to charge the high rates that some Los Angeles and Manhattan artists can.

 On top of that, you need a large pool of customers to earn a good living, and there might not be a lot of business in a smaller city.

 Being a popular tattoo artist ensures that you get a steady stream of customers.
 If you can earn a good reputation or a large following on Instagram, you could find yourself with a long waiting list of customers.
 With no shortage of work, you’ll be able to get a decent amount of regular income.
 Tattoo artist salaries can really begin to increase when the diary begins to fill up.

 Plus, if you’ve got customers trying to elbow their way into your chair, you’ll be able to charge more per job without losing your clientele – a great salary-boosting problem to have.

 Contrarily, if you haven’t made a name for yourself and you haven’t found a way to master social media, you might be constantly hustling for new customers or pushing the broom around the tattoo studio hoping more customers show up.